I know what you’re thinking...

 When you choose to implement something different, you will find that your partner also responds differently, as you have broken the automatic cycle.

-When you do something different, you can then both start to make changes that lead to a satisfying relationship.
+When you do something different, you can then both start to make changes that lead to a satisfying relationship and a happy married life.

 Can a Marriage be Saved?